-The Waterpilot FMX167 is a hydrostatic pressure sensor for measuring the level of fresh water, wastewater and salt water.
-The temperature is measured simultaneously in the case of sensor versions with a Pt100 resistance thermometer.
-An optional temperature head transmitter converts the Pt100 signal to a 4 to 20 mA signal.
+The Waterpilot FMX167 is a hydrostatic pressure sensor for measuring the level of fresh water, wastewater and seawater.
+Versions with a Pt 100 resistance thermometer can detect temperature at the same time.
+The optional temperature transmitter converts the Pt 100 signal into a 4...20 mA signal.